Symfony tutorial for beginners

 php /bin/console debug:route

 It will show every route you have in your project and its name.
 I recommend installing Symfony plugin in your IDE of choice.
-I use PHPStorm, but if you are using VisualStudioCode or something else, search for Symfony plugin.
+I use PHPStorm, but if you are using VisualStudioCode or something else, search for the Symfony plugin.
 With a plugin, you don’t need to debug the route.
 Route autocomplete will be available for you.

 You can add a name to your route explicitly, like this(in this case you don't have to debug routes - recommended):